2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/use/data-source-parameters.md

 // A source which can filter by Content-Type (EntityType) var allAuthors = Kit.Data.GetSource<EntityTypeFilter>(
   attach: App.Data,                     // Use the apps data as input
-  options: new { TypeName = "Author" }  // tell it to filter by "Author" );
+  parameters: new { TypeName = "Author" }  // tell it to filter by "Author" );

 // access the data and automatically apply the filter/config